gazbert/bxbot/README.md

 The `<trade-cycle-interval>` value is the interval in _seconds_ that the Trading Engine will wait/sleep before executing each trade cycle.
 The minimum value is 1 second.
 Some exchanges allow you to hit them harder than others.
-However, while their API documentation might say one thing, the reality is you might get socket timeouts and 5xx responses if you hit it too hard - you cannot perform HFT over the public internet!
-I might have EMA/MACD strats running every 5 mins and 'scalping' strats running every 60s on BTC-e.
+However, while their API documentation might say one thing, the reality is you might get socket timeouts and 5xx responses if you hit it too hard - you cannot perform [low latency]("https://en.wikipedia.org/wiki/Low_latency_(capital_markets)") trading
+over the public internet ;-) I might have EMA/MACD strats running every 5 mins and 'scalping' strats running every 60s on BTC-e.
 You'll need to experiment with the trade cycle interval for different exchanges.

 ##### Email Alerts